stefanroyalbully/GoHighLevel-Documentation/Oak Point HVAC/Outbound Call Receptionist - Oak Point HVAC.md

 4. Collect Service Address

-> "I just need your service address.
-Can you give that to me in four parts—state, city, street address, and then ZIP code?"
+> “I just need your service address.
+Can you give me your street address, city, and ZIP code?”

 (If unclear or paused, especially during the ZIP, follow ZIP code digit-handling in the Response Guidelines.)